archisoftconsulting/vagrantbox-starter/README.md

 D:\vagrantbox> vagrant up
 ```
 ## How to "clean up" the vagrantbox and start the base image that you initially downloaded
+Note that DO NOT simply run this.
+It will format the vagrantbox and go back to the default vagrantbox image.
 ```
 D:\vagrantbox> vagrant destroy
 D:\vagrantbox> vagrant up